 Capital assets are capitalized at historical cost or estimated cost if historical cost is not available.
-Donated assets are recorded as capital assets at their acquisition value at the date of donation.
+Donated assets are recorded as capital assets at their estimated fair market value at the date of donation.
 The assessor maintains a threshold level of \$500 or more for capitalizing assets.

-Depreciation expense and losses on disposition are reported in the statement of activities.
+Capital assets are recorded in the Statement of Net Position and depreciation on capital assets is recorded in the Statement of Activities.
 Since surplus assets are sold for an immaterial amount when declared as no longer needed for public purposes, no salvage value is taken into consideration for depreciation purposes.
 All capital assets are depreciated using the straight-line method over the following estimated useful lives:

+Description:

+Building Improvements

+Furniture & Equipment

+Vehicles

+Estimated Lives:

-Description: Building Improvements Furniture & Equipment Vehicles Estimated Lives: 25 years 5-20 years 5 years
+25 years 5-20 years 5 years